132nd-vWing/ATRM_Brief/Pages/Exgreenshield.md

 This is a advanced scenario exercise with focus on Air-to-Ground operations in preperation for attack against Syria as part of Operation Active Resolve (OPAR).
 Scenario is a classic war scenario, BLUE vs RED.
+The scenario uses MOA 3 airspace + additional airspace furher NORTH IAW picture below.

 ## Scenario overview
 ![Exercise GREEN SHIELD scenario overview](/ATRM_Brief/Pictures/EX_GREENSHIELD_OVERVIEW.PNG)

-BLUE is controlling the southern area, with RED areas beeing NORTH).
+BLUE is controlling the southern area, with RED controlling the area in the north..
-Combat operations is taking place on the flot between red and blue territory
+Combat operations is taking place on the FLOT between red and blue territory

 <br>